alecramsay/pg/docs/index.markdown

 the maps that maximize the five rated dimensions: proportionality, competitiveness, minority representation, compactness, and county--district splitting.
-The notable maps for the 2020 congressional redistricting cycle made clear to me that there were tradeoffs between the five dimensions: that the most proportional map might be less compact than the most compact map, and vice versa, for example.
+The notable maps for the 2020 congressional redistricting cycle demonstrated that there were tradeoffs between the five dimensions: that the most proportional map for a state might be less compact than the most compact map, and vice versa, for example.

 Two hypotheses motivated this research: